 - You’ll get paid.
 As soon as you start your apprenticeship, you will be earning money.
 Granted, at the beginning of the program, you may be making no more than federal minimum wage, which is currently $7.25 per hour.
 As you progress through the program and learn more of the skills necessary to become proficient in your trade, you will earn a progressively higher paycheck.
 Apprentices earn $15.00 hourly on average.

-- After apprentices complete their programs and become qualified trades professionals, salaries average around $50,000 per year.
+- After apprentices complete their programs and become qualified trades professionals, their salaries average around $60,000 per year.

 - You’ll receive an industry certificate.
 If you are in a registered apprenticeship, you will receive an industry certificate upon completion of the program.
 This certificate is good throughout the United States and will show potential employers that you have completed all necessary training for your career.